afshinrahmati/system-design/README.md

 ## Type Of Load Balancing:
 1) DNS load balancing:
  you configure your domain to route network requests across a pool of resources on your domain.
 A domain can correspond to a website, a mail system, a print server, or another service that is made accessible through the internet.
 DNS load balancing is helpful for maintaining application availability and balancing network traffic across a globally distributed pool of resources.

+# ⭐ ⭐
+ # Microservices
+* Microservices architecture allows each part of the project to function independently.
+Below are key
+## principles and patterns:
+ 1) ##  Independent Deployment
+ * Each part of the system should be deployable and updatable independently without affecting other parts of the project.
+ 2) ## Business Domain or DDD (Domain-Driven Design)
+ * Each service should have a distinct domain, adhering to the principles of domain-driven design.
+ 3) ##  State Management
+ * Each microservice should maintain its own state and have its own database to avoid coupling.
+ 4) ## Low Coupling & High Cohesion
+ * Dependencies should be well-managed to ensure that changes in one service do not cause errors in other services.
+ 5) ## Size
+ * Microservices should be neither too large nor too small.
+The size should be manageable and fit easily within a developer's mental model.
+ 6) ## Scaleable
+ * Services should be scalable, such as using replication (e.g., creating 100 pods for a service) to handle increased load.
+ * Consider implementing the 12-factor app principles for cloud-native applications.
+ 7) ## BulkHead Pattern
+ * if an issue occurs in one service, it should be isolated and not impact other services.